 The points each assignment graded out of will be provided as part of its description.
 Assignments submitted late will be automatically penalized, at a rate of 5% of assignment max points per hour late.
-Note that for some assignments, Late submissions may not be accepted (such assignments will be announced in class beforehand).
+Late submission will not be accepted 24 hours after the due date.
+Note that for some assignments, submissions may not be accepted after the deadline (such assignments will be announced in class beforehand).
 The submission due time (and the time the link will be available till) will be shown in Canvas.
 Exceptions will only be made for documented emergencies, in strict adherence to UTA policy.
-Computer/Network crashes, Submission of Incomplete files, Submissions No exceptions will be made.
+Computer/Network crashes, Submission of Incomplete files, Submission of Incorrect Files, Submitting at Incorrect Link are NOT acceptable excuses for late submissions.
+No exceptions will be made.
 To avoid problems with such crashes and last-minute problems, students are encouraged to submit as early as possible.
 They are also advised to ensure that their file was uploaded correctly before submitting it.
 You can always revise your submission till the deadline.
-If you are unable to work on/submit an assignment due to a valid documented reason (illness, critical family emergencies, military service obligations, observance of major religious holidays, and certain university service commitments) one makeup assignment may be provided that will be due during finals week
+If you are unable to work on/submit an assignment due to a valid documented reason (illness, critical family emergencies, military service obligations, observance of major religious holidays, and certain university service commitments) one makeup assignment may be provided that will be due during finals week.